Omegle Child Sexual Abuse

 Signs Your Child May be a Victim of Abuse

 As a parent, it's important to be aware of your child's emotional and physical health.
-Watching for signs in their daily mood is the fastest way to tell if your child is okay and to try to understand what could be bothering them.
-Some signs that your child may be in danger include:
+Watching for signs in their daily mood is the fastest way to tell if your child is okay and to try to understand what might be bothering them.

 • Secluding themselves from the family